 Putting together ideas from magazine and from the internet is a helpful way to gather and communicate the style of buildings and homes you admire.
 I often share private boards on Pinterest with clients to communicate ideas for interiors, finishes, building materials and overall design.
 Have a look at some of our projects and start pinning.
-You may have a passion for example for a particular material e.g. timber or concrete or for the way a building is constructed e.g. hand crafted or an industrial aesthetic.
+You may have a passion for a particular material like timber or concrete or for the way a building is constructed, whether to a hand-crafted or an industrial aesthetic.

 Services - cost/ ease to install/ operate and maintain.

 There is a wide range of options for heating, cooling, lighting and controlling your home.
-Constant developments in technology gives you the option for controlling your home from your mobile phone remotely- to turn on your heating, for roof lights to shut when it rains or turn off all the lights with one click when leaving your home.
+Constant developments in technology give you the option for controlling your home from your mobile phone remotely - to turn on your heating, for roof lights to shut when it rains or turn off all the lights with one click when leaving your home.

 It is important for your architect to understand how you wish to maintain and control your home.
 Do you want to keep it simple or do you want the latest technology?
 How sustainable do you want your home to be?
-Often sustainable services have a higher install cost but over time will pay off.
-Allowing for future proofing your home is important as technology changes and a good architect and services engineer will allow for this.
+Often sustainable services have a higher installation cost but over time will pay off.
+Allowing for future proofing your home is important as technology changes and a good architect and services engineer will help with this.

 Sustainability - think long term.